humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 })
 ```

 But how do I know that works?
-One of my favorite ways to figure out if an event is being fired at the appropriate times is adding a `console.log` statement:
+One of my favorite ways to figure out if an event is being triggered at the appropriate times is adding a `console.log` statement:

 ``` js
 $('#markdown-input').on('input', function(){